mcagriaktas/split_kraft_kafka_with_kerberos_scram/README.md

 ![image](https://github.com/user-attachments/assets/561ea215-e5e9-4e11-9550-4d03f31d27d2)

 ### DeepNote [1]
-Note: If you want to run kafka 3.9.0, you need to only add controller advertised.listener, normally we're not using before 3.9.0 but kafka alreay request in 3.9.0 and future.
+Note: If you want to run Kafka 3.9.0, you need to add controller.advertised.listener.
+Before Kafka 3.9.0, this was not required, but starting from version 3.9.0 and in future releases, Kafka explicitly requires it.

 ### Thanks for Helping and Contributing
 ## `Can Sevilmis & Bunyamin Onum & B. Can Sari`